hominoids/SBC_Case_Builder/README.md

 ### classes: add1, sub, suball, add2, model, platter

 Class *add1* and *add2* are used to add geometry to the case.
 The difference is when the addition occurs. *add1* happens at the beginning when the core case geometry is created before any subtractions and *add2* happens at the end after all subtractions have occurred. *suball* is used to affect all faces of a case, not just a single face.
 The “face” is the case piece that will be effected by the addition or subtraction.
 The *model* class is for placing supporting accessories in the model view. e.g. hard drives, fans.
-The *platter* class is for adding supporting accessories, that are not part of the core case geometry, to the print platter for printing e.g. an access panel cover.
+The *platter* class is for adding supporting accessories, that are not part of the core case geometry, to the print platter for printing e.g. a fan cover or access panel cover.

 **additive type:**

-art, access_panel, batt_holder, button, button_assembly, fan_cover, feet, hd_holder, hk_boom_grill, hk_boom_speaker_holder, hk_boom_vring, hk_h3_port_extender_holder, hk_hc4_oled_holder, hk_uart_holder, hk_uart_strap, keyhole, nut_holder, pcb_holder, rectangle, round, slot, sphere, standoff, text, vent_panel_hex, uart_holder, hc4_oled_holder, button, pcb_holder
+art, access_panel, batt_holder, button, button_assembly, fan_cover, feet, grommet, hd_holder, hk_boom_grill, hk_boom_speaker_holder, hk_boom_vring, hk_h3_port_extender_holder, hk_hc4_oled_holder, hk_uart_holder, hk_uart_strap, keyhole, nut_holder, panel_clamp, pcb_holder, rectangle, round, slot, sphere, standoff, text, vent_panel_hex, uart_holder, hc4_oled_holder, button, pcb_holder

 **subtractive type:**